Michigan Five Fluke Freshmen

 The Michigan Five Fluke Freshmen is the name given to five members of the U.S. House of Representatives who were elected in the Democratic landslide of 1964 and were subsequently defeated just two years later by a Republican resurgence.
-They included Paul Todd, Raymond Clevenger, Billie Farnum, John Mackie, and Wes Vivian of the U.S. House of Representatives from Michigan.
+They included Paul Todd, Raymond Clevenger, Billie Farnum, John Mackie, and Wes Vivian.
 All of the five were one-term congressmen.